alphagov/govuk-developer-docs/source/manual/how-to-rotate-fastly-api-keys-for-emergency-alerts.html.md

 The Emergency Alerts team member will then:

-* That team member can then log into the relevant AWS environment (preview, staging, production) and update the relevant `fastly-api-key` in Parameter Store within AWS Systems Manager
+* Log into the relevant AWS environment (preview, staging, production) and update the relevant `fastly-api-key` in Parameter Store within AWS Systems Manager
-* Emergency Alerts team should log into the AWS ECS console and navigate to the service eas-app-govuk-alerts within the eas-app-cluster
+* Log into the AWS ECS console and navigate to the service eas-app-govuk-alerts within the eas-app-cluster
-* Emergency Alerts team can then stop the running task within the eas-app-govuk-alerts dwiserviceapp.
-That should then be restarted and will pull in the new credentials
+* Stop the running task within the eas-app-govuk-alerts dwiserviceapp.
+(That should then be restarted and will pull in the new credentials).
-* Emergency Alerts team should then test the relevant key is working correctly by rebuilding the public alerts site for that environment (it will automatically rebuild after the container app restarts)
+* Test the relevant key is working correctly by rebuilding the public alerts site for that environment.
+(It will automatically rebuild after the container app restarts).
-* Once the Emergency Alerts team have confirmed that they have deployed the new API keys and they are working, use the Fastly user interface to delete the old keys